meant-ion/TuringMod/README.md

 	- get further testing for the calculator, specifically for negative numbers

+	- add in a feature that will tell the chatroom what has changed when I updtae this bot's GitHub repo (Github API needed)

 	- once !changegame is finally working, make a similar command (!changetitle ?) that will edit the stream title too
 			* Maybe edit the tags as well?